-Here, the marker set M is a finite set of shapes that is distinct from the vocabulary set S. Each rule (u, v) satisfies the following: u is a shape in $(x \in S^) \times M$ , and (i) v is x or, (ii) v is x augmented by a shape in M [that is, $x \in (\{s\} \times M)$ ] or, (iii) v is x augmented by a shape in $S^ \times M$ .
-That is, $v \in [(\exists y, x \subseteq y \in S^) \times M]$ .
-I is a shape in $S^ \times M$ .
+Here, the marker set M is a finite set of shapes that is distinct from the vocabulary set S. Each rule (u, v) satisfies the following: u is a shape in $(x \in S^) \times M$, and (i) v is x or, (ii) v is xaugmented by a shape in M (that is, $x \in (\{s\} \times M)$) or, (iii) v is x augmented by a shape in $S^ \times M$.
+That is, $v \in ((\exists y, x \subseteq y \in S^) \times M)$.
+I is a shape in $S^ \times M$.

-In many ways this definition reflects the infancy of shape grammars in the sense that grammars are purely shape based, daringly moving away from symbols in a direct manner.
-Markers, which are used to guide the application of shape rules, are also shapes distinguishable from the principal shape, avoiding the use of any nonshape symbols.
-There are no restrictions on the types of shapes used; that is, in principle, shapes can be combinations of straight lines or curves, two-dimensional or three-dimensional, or whatever.
-Analogous to phrasestructure grammars, the \ operator is defined over S, and is interpreted as a finite arrangement of elements of S under transformations of similarity, including the empty shape $\emptyset^{(2)}$ .
+In many ways this definition reflects the infancy of shape grammars in the sense that grammars are purely shape-based, daringly moving away from symbols in a direct manner.
+Markers, which are used to guide the application of shape rules, are also shapes distinguishable from the principal shape, avoiding the use of any non-shape symbols.
+There are no restrictions on the types of shapes used; that is, in principle, shapes can be combinations of straight lines or curves, two- or three-dimensional, whatsoever.
+Analogous to phrase structure grammars, the ^{} operator is defined over S, which is interpreted as a finite arrangement of elements of S under transformations of similarity, including the empty shape $\phi^{(3)}$.
 This enables one to define a shape vocabulary succinctly.
-However, on careful examination, there is no \ operator defined over M-in all probability, this was a typographic error however, this results in a definition that is not completely consistent with the shape grammar examples (Urform I, II, and III) given in the paper.
-In particular, the marker for RULE 1 (page 1461) changes in size as well as orientation and the set M is defined to contain a single marker.
+However, on careful examination, there is no ^{} operator defined over M-in all probability, this was a typo-however, this results in a definition that is not completely consistent with the shape grammar examples (Urform I, II, and III) given in the paper.
+In particular, the marker for RULE 1 (pp. 1461) changes in size as well as orientation while the set M is defined to contain a single marker.
 Noticeably, here shape rules can, in effect, only add more terminal shapes, with no capacity for subtraction, although markers can be eliminated, revised, or exchanged during the application of shape rules.
-Implicitly, the application of a shape rule involves the shape operations of Boolean sum and difference; moreover, recursive application of shape rules requires that both Boolean operations be closed over the types of shapes involved.
+Implicitly, the application of a shape rule involves the shape rules requires that both Boolean operations be closed over the types of shapes involved.